Thomas Mair, 53, allegedly shot and stabbed the 41-year-old outside her constituency surgery in Birstall, near Leeds, on June 16 this year.

-He is charged with murder, grievous bodily harm, possession of a firearm with intent to commit an indictable offence and possession of an offensive weapon – a dagger.
+He is charged with Mrs Cox’s murder, possession of a firearm with intent to commit an indictable offence and possession of an offensive weapon – a dagger.

-Wearing red trousers and a white sweatshirt, the bearded defendant appeared via video-link from Belmarsh prison before senior judge Mr Justice Wilkie.
+Wearing red trousers and a white sweatshirt, the bearded defendant appeared at the court in central London via a live video link from Belmarsh prison before senior judge Mr Justice Wilkie.

 The judge ordered, in light of his silence, that not guilty pleas be entered on all the charges.